Phala-Network/fat-contract-workshop/README.md

 You should notice the frontend should load and show the blockchain status.

-Now, make sure you have Polkadot.js Extension installed and have the test account imported (At least `//Alice` and `//Bob`).
+Now, make sure you have [Polkadot.js Extension](https://polkadot.js.org/extension/) installed and have the test account imported (At least `//Alice` and `//Bob`).
 You will be able to see some balance in the "Account" page under Alice and Bob.

-> (WIP: how to import the test accounts to the extension)
+For more detials, please check [the appendix](#Polkadotjs-Extension-and-the-common-seeds).

 ### Deploy the contract